 Dear friends, welcome to a new video pitfall post!
-Among the many visual clues, the shape and size of objects are quite important ones.
+Among the many visual clues, the shape, size, and aspect ratio of objects are quite important ones.
 However, we’ll see that in surveillance videos, they can quite often be misleading.
 Hold tight and keep reading!

 Issue: Can you trust the proportions of objects in a video?

 You get an urgent call.
 “They’ve just kidnapped a girl and fled in a car.
 We have a video from the pub next door!”.
 While you rush to the place, you’re already drafting the plan.
 You’ll look at the video and immediately start a search for the car based on the license plate… or at least the model!

 Once you reach the place, they pass you a USB drive with a video file in it.
 You plug it in your laptop and play the video.
 Here’s the car.

 Not only is the license plate maybe 1 pixel high, but the proportions of the car are also very strange.